 At the visitor center when you receive your permit, they also provide you with the Tall Trees gate code for that day.
 There’s a little sign at the gate explaining what you need to do.
 Go through and enjoy the road as it winds down through the forest toward the canyon floor.
 Six miles of dirt/gravel road on a damp truck from the recent rain made for a super dirty truck by the time we reached the trailhead!
 It just made the truck a little sexier. 😉 Thankful we didn’t have to hike down this far, we hopped out of the truck and geared up for our longest hike of the day…4miles.
 We are on vacation and trying to explore as much as possible so no need to do crazy long hikes! 🙂

 The parking lot was half full so we thought we would be seeing several people on the hike.
 We were so wrong!
-The only restroom here is at the parking lot.
+The only restroom here is in the parking lot.
 No need for a map here as it is a nice little balloon hike.
 One and a half miles down, short loop around the Tall Tree, and one and a half miles back up!

 We were not prepared for the immense amount of beauty we saw on this hike.
 Seriously.
 The bosslady kept stopping and looking up and around at the lush ferns along the forest floor and the healthy redwoods.
 It was a bit overwhelming.
 Rhododendrons were in bloom.
 Ferns were swaying in the breeze.
 The forest was quiet.